Beaufort, SC, is one of the South’s most beautiful towns, rich with history, draped with Spanish moss and framed by gorgeous coastal views.

 As the sun set, the number of families – locals and visitors – gathered.
 Several restaurants played live music for everyone to enjoy.
 We opted to eat at the restaurants each evening, but many families were enjoying picnics on the lawn.
 It was just a spectacular community space with breathtaking views that you don’t want to miss.

-Highway 21 Drive In.
 After the sun sets, head to Highway 21 Drive In.
 It was named one of the “10 Classic Drive-In Theaters” by the Travel Channel.
-Usually they are showing on the weekend, usually a double feature – just be sure to check their website before you go.
+Usually they are showing double features on the weekends.

 Get there early for a good spot…grab some snacks or an old-school style dinner of hamburgers and hot dogs…let the kids play on the playground equipment and get out the wiggles before you tune into the show.

-Port Royal Observation Tower.
-Beaufort is on the island of Port Royal, but hold your hat because there is also a city of Port Royal just South of Beaufort and it is adorable.
-If you can’t stay for the entire day exploring the Old Village and surrounding area, you’ll at least want to walk the Port Royal Boardwalk and climb it’s 4-story observation tower for impeccable views of the Sound and marsh.
+Beaufort is on the island of Port Royal, but hold your hat because there is also a city of Port Royal just south of Beaufort and it is adorable.
+If you can’t stay for the entire day exploring the Old Village and surrounding area, you’ll at least want to walk the Port Royal Boardwalk and climb its 4-story observation tower for impeccable views of the sound and marsh.

 In the same parking area you’ll find The Sands, a small community beach.
 It’s great for lounging and having a snack, and popular for hunting shark’s teeth.

-Stephen Elliott Park.
-The locals told us they call it Cannon Park, because of the cannons that sit along the water, on the other side of the bridge from Waterfront Park.
+The locals told us they call Stephen Elliot Park, Cannon Park, because of the cannons that sit along the water, on the other side of the bridge from Waterfront Park.
 They came from a British ship long ago, and offer a stunning backdrop to the Sound.

 After slavery was abolished, they settled in remote, Lowcountry villages and formed strong communal ties – probably because of their isolation.
 What resulted is a unique culture that has persevered, and is continuing to hold steadfast to their traditions even today.

-The Visitor Center is both information center and art gallery – and a must-visit location.
+The The Gullah-Geechee Cultural Visitors’ Center at LyBensons’ Gallery is both information center and art gallery – and a must-visit location.
 I recommend asking the staff about the art and culture – they are a wealth of information!
 If this is a culture you’re not familiar with – don’t be scared!
 Ask questions…it’s how we learn, grow, and help keep the traditions alive.

 The 3-hour driving tour (yes, there is air-conditioning!) takes you to Lady’s Island and St Helena, both rich with Gullah Geechee history.
 You’ll explore one of the first schools for freed slaves, see the island churches, learn their songs, and more.